 Of course, certain businesses (and products) pair especially well with email marketing, and returns are never guaranteed.
 But over the years, similar research has painted the same picture: email is a high-performing channel that frequently outperforms the alternatives.

-What’s more, a 2018 report from Emarsys showed roughly 80% of businesses rely on email as their primary channel for acquisition and retention.
+What’s more, Campaign Monitor reports that 64% of small businesses use email as their primary channel for acquisition and retention.
 Email marketing is relatively unique in its ability to drive the first sale as well as unlock more revenue from your most valuable customers.

 3. Email can affect the three main growth multipliers